-->

 Digital banking has opened up more means for fraudsters to trick financial institutions, lenders, or end customers.
 To keep up, businesses have transformed their operations to provide valuable digital banking experience to customers, and combat fraud.

 Banks all over the world are now focusing on seamless onboarding experiences.
-But this rapid growth in digital banking has also allowed fraudsters to become more creative.
+However, this rapid growth in digital banking has also allowed fraudsters to become more creative.
 The numbers around digital banking fraud, ID theft, and data breaches are increasing rapidly.

 In this blog, we’ll outline the common types of fraud, and how and why they’re changing.
 We’ll also be sharing ways lenders can protect themselves against evolving fraud.